Roopashri18/Sentimental-Analysis-on-movie-reviews/README.md

 On Netlify

-npm run build
+1.Build the project: npm run build
-# then upload dist/ folder via Netlify UI
+2.Deploy to Netlify with the dist folder
+3.Configure environment variables if needed

 On Vercel

-Connect repo to Vercel
+1.Connect your GitHub repository to Vercel

-It auto-detects Vite and builds for you
+2.Vercel will automatically detect the Vite configuration 3.Deploy with zero configuration

 🤝 Contributing